srdobolo/API-Request-Sapo-Emprego/README.md

 # API-Request-Sapo-Emprego
-This project provides a Python-based solution for interacting with the (SAPO Emprego API)[https://emprego.sapo.pt/api/documentation/], enabling users to submit job postings programmatically.
+This project provides a Python-based solution for interacting with the [SAPO Emprego API](https://emprego.sapo.pt/api/documentation/), enabling users to submit job postings programmatically.
 It includes tools for transforming structured job data into the required XML format and handling API requests efficiently. github.com
 +1
 github.com